fanoframework/fanoframework.github.io/deployment/docker/index.md

 $ docker run fano-app
 ```

-Open Internet browser and go to `http://172.17.0.2` to access application.
+Open IP address of Fano application container to access application.
+Read [Get IP address of Fano application docker container](/#get-ip-address-of-fano-application-docker-container) for more information.

 ### Run with docker-compose